 TV: John Oliver, the Agenda... does watching the news count?
 TV doesn't feature prominently in my life.
 I tried watching both the old British and new American versions of House of Cards but got really squicked out really early on.

-Food, in no particular order: Steak, shepherd's pie, cake (duh), sweet potato, pizza, lamb (but I feel guilty about it), and pretty much anything edible.
+Food, in no particular order: Steak, shepherd's pie, cake (this one goes without saying), sweet potato, pizza, lamb (but I feel guilty about it), and pretty much anything edible.

 Music: I'm not a big music person.
 Weird, yeah.
 I find it hard to concentrate with music on.
 But when I do listen, usually it's to old stuff.
 Also, if we're being completely honest, to I'll Make A Man Out of You.